MicrosoftDocs/azure-docs/articles/sql-database/sql-database-managed-instance-configure-vnet-subnet.md

 The script prepares the subnet in three steps:

 1. Validate: It validates the selected virtual network and subnet for Managed Instance networking requirements.
-2. Confirm: It shows the user a set of changes that need to be made to prepare the subnet for Managed Instance deployment, and it asks for consent.
+2. Confirm: It shows the user a set of changes that need to be made to prepare the subnet for Managed Instance deployment.
+It also asks for consent.
 3. Prepare: It properly configures the virtual network and subnet.

 ## Next steps